comlog-gmbh/atomics-http/README.md

-At the moment not supports Agend and Functions as Options
+At the moment not supports Agent and Functions as Options